betzuka/gd_winch/README.md

 high current will flow instantaneously, it may well melt the motor windings but it will definitely blow a high voltage (low arc) 200AMP fuse that is built into the battery assembly.
 The battery is capable of pushing well over 1000Amps so would be undamaged by such an event.

-## Possible failure points
+## Lockouts
+It is expected that lockouts could be less dangerous with this winch as it employs instantaneous tension control.
+When a glider starts to get sideways its drag will increase.
+On a normal winch some time is required to react to this additional drag which causes the tension in the line to increase further increasing the danger of the lockout.
+On a normal winch the procedure may require winch or vehicle to be stopped and the line to be cut which takes even more time.

+On this winch, particularly when used in pilot/operator mode it would be expected at the first sign of lockout the pilot would release the launch trigger, the tension will be immediately reduced to **armedWinchForce** which should allow the pilot to recover.
+Importantly the winch tension is not dropped to zero nor the winch allowed to freewheel which would lead to birdsnests and the secondary danger of the line tangled around the winch itself.

+## Unknown risks
 The firmware running in the commercial motor controller could contain defects.
-The firmware is taken from the main stable release branch of the open source VESC project that is used worldwide by thousands of electric skateboard, efoil board and some industrial applications.
+The firmware is taken from the main stable release branch of the open source VESC project that is used worldwide by thousands of electric skateboard, efoil board, electric bikes and cars and some industrial applications.